How to Load Bikes onto a Bike Rack

 So, your bikes are ready to go, you've bought your bike rack, now you just need to load your bikes safely and make sure they are securely fastened.
 However, every bike rack is different so there are different ways of loading them.
 Depending on what bike rack you have, you should follow the fitting instructions you received with the rack and install it securely before loading your bikes.

-In this guide, you will learn how to load your bikes securely so you don't damage your bikes or your car.
+In this guide, you will learn how to put bikes on a bike rack securely so you don't damage your bikes or your car.
 We will cover:

 - Loading bikes onto a towbar mounted bike carrier